Jollailija/nettiradio/README.md

 Planned features:
 - Better UI (kinda achieved in 1.1.0)
-  - TODO: ignore "Radio " in AlphaMenuView
+  - ignore "Radio " in AlphaMenuView (1.9.2)
 - English and Swedish translations
 - Lockscreen controls (available for testing in 1.9.1 beta)